By Aayushi Gupta

-6. Women with PCOS are at a higher risk of gestational diabetes, miscarriages, preterm deliveries and stillbirths.
+Women with PCOS face increased risks of several health issues such as gestational diabetes, miscarriages, preterm deliveries, and stillbirths.

-7. Vitamin D, a hormone and a vitamin, has been shown to play a role in insulin resistance and egg development.
+Vitamin D is both, a hormone and a vitamin, and has been shown to play a role in insulin resistance and egg development in women with PCOS.

-8. According to studies, sleep disturbances are twice as common in women with PCOS as compared to the women without it.
+Research indicates that sleep disturbances are twice as prevalent in women with PCOS compared to those without the condition.